angular/angular/aio/content/guide/docs-style-guide.md

 </div>

-## Alerts and callouts
+## Alerts and call-outs

-Alerts and callouts present warnings, extra detail, or references to related topics.
+Alerts and call-outs present warnings, extra detail, or references to related topics.

-An alert or callout should not contain anything essential to understanding the main content.
+An alert or call-out should not contain anything essential to understanding the main content.
 Instructions or tutorial steps should be in the main body of a guide rather than in a subsection.

 ### Alerts

 Alerts draw attention to short, important points.
-For multi-line content, see [callouts](#callouts "callouts").
+For multi-line content, see [call-outs](#callouts "callouts").

 <div class="alert is-helpful">